 We are excited to be re-developing our space at 524 Oakwood Ave into a renewed professional arts centre.
 This hub will provide the community with art exhibition spaces, a 160-seat performance theatre, co-working spaces, digital arts incubation studios, recording & visual arts studios and community workspaces.

 We create spaces for Black Art by supporting professional and emerging artists to learn, grow and show their art.

-Nia Centre produces and presents yearly exhibitions both at the Centre, and across Toronto.
-Our exhibitions showcase work from Afro-diasporic artists across a range of disciplines, in a variety of mediums – showcasing work provokes, challenges, and inspires our community.
+We produce and present exhibitions both at the Centre and across Toronto.
+We showcase work from Afro-diasporic artists across a range of disciplines and mediums – showcasing work provokes, challenges, and inspires our community.

 There’s always something you can be a part of.
 Check out our upcoming events & opportunities below: